 Here are a few signs that tell you that the website you are visiting has malware:

-Cybercriminals deceive the users by creating clone websites that contain the same information, logo, theme and layout as the original one.
+- Clone websites: Cybercriminals deceive users by creating clone websites that contain the same information, logo, theme, and layout as the original one.
+Users think that they are visiting the correct website and end up giving their information to the hacker.

-Ads, in general, are not bad.
+- Ads: Ads, in general, are not bad.
 But, when you find illegitimate advertisements that you did not even search for in the past, that is alarming.
+Genuine ads always pop up in contention with your Google search.
+Search engines only show you those ads that you have some connection with.
+But, in fraud websites, ads are illegitimate.

-Hackers redirect users to such websites to make them enter their sensitive information such as bank detail and credit/debit card numbers etc.
+- Phishing websites: Phishing websites look legit because they imitate frequently visited websites like banks.
+Hackers redirect users to such websites to make them enter their sensitive information such as bank details and credit/debit card numbers etc. The best way to figure them out is by looking at their URL, as every website has a separate URL.

 If a user wishes to keep data safe then, antiviruses in tandem with an SSL certificate work best.